AJAYAGNIHOTRI1234/PDF-BASED-CHATBOT/README.md

-# 🚀 PDF Chatbot with AI (Streamlit + LangChain + Mistral)
+# 🚀 AI-Powered PDF Chatbot (RAG + Streamlit + Mistral)

-> 📄 Turn your PDFs into an intelligent chatbot that can answer questions instantly using AI.
+> 📄 Turn your PDFs into an intelligent chatbot that understands and answers questions using AI.

 ---

 ## 🌟 Features

-✨ Upload any PDF and ask questions
-🤖 AI-powered responses using Mistral LLM
+✨ Upload any PDF and ask questions in natural language 🤖 AI-powered responses using Mistral LLM
-🔍 Semantic search with vector embeddings (FAISS)
+🔍 Semantic search with FAISS vector database
+✂️ Dynamic text chunking based on document size
+🎯 Token-aware response generation (optimized output length) 🔗 LangGraph-based pipeline for structured processing
 ⚡ Fast and interactive UI with Streamlit
-📚 Context-aware answers from your documents

 ---

-## 🧠 How It Works
+## 🧠 How It Works (RAG Pipeline)

 1. 📄 Upload a PDF file
-2. ✂️ Text is extracted and split into chunks
+2. ✂️ Extract and split text into dynamic chunks
-3. 🔢 Chunks are converted into embeddings
+3. 🔢 Convert chunks into embeddings (HuggingFace)
-4. 🗂️ Stored in a FAISS vector database
+4. 🗂️ Store embeddings in FAISS vector database
-5. ❓ User asks a question
+5. ❓ User submits a query
-6. 🔍 Relevant chunks are retrieved
+6. 🔍 Retrieve top relevant chunks (k=6)
-7. 🤖 Mistral AI generates the final answer
+7. 🤖 Mistral LLM generates context-aware response
+8. 🎯 Response is optimized based on token requirements

 ---